bellajar/rearrange/README.md

 Rearrange
 ===========

-This module is for learning coursera
+This is for learning coursera